madison24/movieAPI/readme.md

 # Server-side API

 ## myFlix API  will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their
-personal information, and create a list of their favorite movies.
+Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ## Screenshot
 ### Postman - return a list of all movies
 ![screenshot of the project](./images/all-movies.png)

-### PgAdmin- return a list of all movies in a genre
+### PgAdmin - return a list of all movies in a genre
 ![screenshot of the project](./images/all-genre.png)

-### Mongosh- delete user
+### Mongosh - delete user
 ![screenshot of the project](./images/delete-user.png)